woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/checkout-block/additional-checkout-fields.md

 For address fields, two values are saved: one for shipping, and one for billing.
 If the customer has selected 'Use same address for billing` then the values will be the same, but still saved independently of each other.

-For contact and additional fields, only one value is saved per field.
+For contact and order fields, only one value is saved per field.

 ### Helper methods